SatyaVivekBoddu/SatyaVivekBoddu/README.md

 - 👋 Hi, I’m Vivek!
-- 👀 I’m interested in mathematics and in particula in solving problems using advanced mathematics.
+- 👀 I’m interested in mathematics and in particular in solving problems using advanced mathematics.
 - 🌱 I’m currently learning mathematical finance and applications of machine learning in finance.
 - 💞️ I’m looking to collaborate on a project with a heavy focus on ML (non-finance related).
 - 📫 Reach me on [Telegram](https://t.me/TheVivek).